 Sample solutions to homework assignments will be posted soon after all papers are submitted.
-You can generally expect feedback within 7 days, but there may be exceptions (e.g. grader has his own exam in a particular week).
+You can generally expect feedback within 7 days, but there may be exceptions (e.g. grader has their own exams in a particular week).

 E-mail